 Structure of the Courses

-Ashvini Ji says, “I have different courses for basic, advanced and professional level students.
-I also offer courses to prepare the students for the exams conducted by Gandharva Mahavidyalaya.
-For beginners, I have foundation courses - Basic 1 and Basic 2.”
+Ashvini Ji says, “I have different courses like basic, advanced, and professional.
+I have a special course designed for children.
+I also offer courses to prepare the students for the exams conducted by Gandharva Mahavidyalaya.”

 Explaining the structure of the courses, she continues -